Learning, development, discovery, transformation

 Originally established in 1989 as Parsifal College, reflecting the quest theme that is central to the Grail legends, the college has gone through many changes since but sustains a dedicated faculty of tutors, board members and staff who strive to meet the diverse demands of the present day and future.

-The 2021 courses have been restructured to provide participants with weekly Zoom lectures (term based) in addition to two 4-day ‘in person’ Sydney seminars.
+Since 2021, the courses have been restructured to provide participants with weekly Zoom lectures (term based) in addition to two 4-day ‘in person’ Sydney seminars.
 Students are supported by online assignments, readers and tutor interaction.
-The seminars will only be presented online if students are advised not to travel due to COVID19 restrictions.
+The college is currently exploring hybrid options.

 QLD: Sienna Academy